The Divergent Series

 The Divergent Series is an American dystopian science fiction action film series based on the Divergent novels by the American author Veronica Roth.
-Distributed by Summit Entertainment and Lionsgate Films, the series is set in a dystopian society: Divergent, Insurgent, and Allegiant.
+Distributed by Summit Entertainment and Lionsgate Films, the series consists of three films set in a dystopian society: Divergent, Insurgent, and Allegiant.
 They have been produced by Lucy Fisher, Pouya Shabazian, and Douglas Wick.

 The series stars Shailene Woodley and Theo James as lead characters Beatrice Prior (Tris) and Tobias Eaton (Four), respectively.
 The supporting cast includes Ansel Elgort, Zoë Kravitz, Maggie Q, and Miles Teller.
 Kate Winslet played the main antagonist in the first two films.
 The first film in the series was directed by Neil Burger, while the second and third films were directed by Robert Schwentke.

 The Veronica Roth novels consist primarily of the trilogy of Divergent, Insurgent, and Allegiant.
 Development began in 2011 following Summit's acquisition of the film rights to the Divergent novel in partnership with production company Red Wagon Entertainment.
 The studios announced production on the sequel following the first film's strong performance in Thursday late-night screenings, where it grossed $4.9 million.
 They acquired film rights to the Allegiant novel in December 2013, deciding in April 2014 to split the third novel into a two-part film adaptation.

-The first installment, Divergent (2014), grossed over $288 million worldwide, while the second installment, Insurgent (2015), grossed over $297 million worldwide.
+The first film, Divergent (2014), grossed $289 million worldwide, the second Insurgent (2015), grossed $297 million worldwide.
 Insurgent was also the first Divergent film to be released in IMAX 3D.
 The third installment, Allegiant (2016), grossed $179 million.
-Thus, the first three films of the series have grossed over $765 million worldwide.
+The first three films of the series grossed a total of $765 million worldwide.

 A fourth film, Ascendant, based on the latter half of the Allegiant novel, was initially planned for theatrical release but was redeveloped as a TV movie and a spinoff series before getting ultimately cancelled.